Mod8124/Mod8124/README.md

 # Blogs 📚
 Currently down, working on it.

+# Goal 🎓
+> Well, if this year I get a job in the industry, my goal for the next year 2023 is studying formally software engineer, I love to study computer science but in my country, there is nothing like that. xD

 <!---
 Mod8124/Mod8124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.